What is a Hemoglobin A1C Test?

-Whether or not you take insulin every day, it’s important to check your progress to see how well your diabetes is controlled.
-That's where knowing your A1C can help.
-The A1C test shows what your average blood glucose level has been over the past two to three months.
+Whether or not you take insulin every day, it’s important to check how well your diabetes is controlled.
+Knowing your A1C can help.
+The A1C test shows what your average blood glucose (sugar) level has been over the past two to three months.
 It’s a simple blood test that rounds out the daily ups and downs to show you and your doctor how well your diabetes treatment plan has been working.

 What is hemoglobin A1C and why is it important?

 Hemoglobin is a protein in your red blood cells.
-It binds (or glycates) to sugars and carries oxygen from the lungs to the cells.
-When your blood sugar is high, more hemoglobin attaches to the sugars.
-The A1C test measures the hemoglobin that has attached to the sugars.
-Red blood cells stay in the bloodstream for about four months.
-Measuring the glycated hemoglobin shows what's been happening over this time period.
+It carries oxygen from the lungs to the cells.
+When your blood sugar is high, more sugar attaches to the hemoglobin.
+The A1C test measures the amount of sugar that has attached to the hemoglobin.

 A higher A1C reading means your blood sugar levels have been high.
-A lower A1C reading indicates your blood sugar levels are likely under control.
+A lower A1C reading suggests your blood sugar levels are likely under control.

 What is a good A1C reading?

 Hemoglobin A1C is measured in percentages.
-Your doctor may set your personalized goal between 6 and 8, based on factors such as age, health, risk of hypoglycemia and your personal situation.
+Your doctor may set your goal between 6 and 8, based on your age, health, risk of hypoglycemia and your personal situation.

-It’s recommended that you have your doctor test your A1C.
-This way, he or she can discuss the results with you and adjust your medication if necessary.
+Your doctor should test your A1C.
+This way, he or she can discuss the results with you and adjust your medication, if necessary.